matthewsides/Project01/README.md

 | 4           | Be able to move              | 3      |22 Sep    |    |    |    |    |    |
 | 5           | Amount of Lives (Feedback)   | 2      |22 Sep    |    |    |    |    |    |
 | Total Points| 9                 |

-### High Level Description

-A non-playing character NPC (that is a character controlled by the computer) targets the users mouse position as the player moves across the screen, the game is over once the NPC touches the players mouse position 3 times.

 ### Algorithm - (Flowchart)